rust-lang/book/second-edition/nostarch/chapter15.md

 A cons list is a list where each item contains a value and the next item until the end of the list, which is signified by a value called `Nil`.
-Note that we aren't introducing the idea of "nil" or "null" that we discussed in Chapter 6, this is just a regular enum variant name we're using because it's the canonical name to use when describing the cons list data structure.
-Cons lists aren't used very often in Rust, `Vec<T>` is a better choice most of the time, but implementing this data structure is useful as an example.
+Note that we aren’t introducing the idea of “nil” or “null” that we discussed in Chapter 6, this is just a regular enum variant name we’re using because it’s the canonical name to use when describing the cons list data structure.
+Cons lists aren’t used very often in Rust, `Vec<T>` is a better choice most of the time, but implementing this data structure is useful as an example.

-Here's our first try at defining a cons list as an enum; note that this won't compile quite yet:
+Here’s our first try at defining a cons list as an enum; note that this won’t compile quite yet:

 Filename: src/main.rs